Daniel Aobdia

 Department Accounting

-Professor Daniel Aobdia is an Associate Professor of Accounting at Penn State University.
+Professor Daniel Aobdia is the Ernst & Young Professor of Accounting at the Smeal College of Business at Penn State.
 He previously held positions as an Assistant and Associate Professor of Accounting at Northwestern’s Kellogg School of Management and was also, between 2014 and 2016, a senior economic research fellow in the Center for Economic Analysis at the Public Company Accounting Oversight Board (PCAOB).

 Professor Aobdia’s research interests span empirical accounting and economics.
 His primary focus is using auditing as a setting to answer broad economic questions, such as the impact of regulation, the role of information spillovers, and the influence of labor and non-labor inputs in organizations, including the role of high-skilled immigration, culture and tools.
 Another focus is studying the effects of disclosure on the functioning of capital and product markets.
 He has published his research at the Journal of Accounting and Economics, The Accounting Review, the Review of Accounting Studies, and Management Science.
-He is currently an Associate Editor at the Journal of Accounting and Economics, and on the Editorial Boards of the Review of Accounting Studies, The Accounting Review, The International Journal of Accounting, and Auditing: A Journal of Practice & Theory.
+He is currently an Associate Editor at the Journal of Accounting and Economics, and on the Editorial Boards of the Review of Accounting Studies, The Accounting Review, The International Journal of Accounting, Accounting and Business Research, and Auditing: A Journal of Practice & Theory.
+He is also an editor at Accounting Horizons.

 Earlier in his career, Professor Aobdia worked in the investment banking division at Morgan Stanley in Los Angeles and at a boutique strategy consulting firm, Mars and Company, in Tokyo, Japan.
 He received a B.S. from the Ecole Polytechnique in France, an M.S. from Stanford University and an MBA and Ph.D. from the UCLA Anderson School of Management.